Anthony Rizzo Player Props: Yankees vs. Padres

-On Friday, Anthony Rizzo (.311 on-base percentage in past 10 games, 65 points below season-long percentage) and the New York Yankees face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 7:05 PM ET.
+Anthony Rizzo -- with an on-base percentage of .311 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the New York Yankees versus the San Diego Padres, with Michael Wacha on the mound, on May 27 at 1:05 PM ET.

+In his last game, he had two hits (going 2-for-4 with an RBI) against the Padres.

 Anthony Rizzo Game Info & Props vs. the Padres